Developing Climate Resilient Livelihoods in the Vulnerable Watershed in Nepal

 GESI Component

-Project has developed a Gender Action Plan (GAP) that helps in mainstreaming GESI in developing climate resilient livelihoods in the project working areas.
+The project has developed a Gender Action Plan (GAP) that helps in mainstreaming Gender Equality and Social Inclusion (GESI) in developing climate resilient livelihoods in the project working areas.
 The DCRL project also emphasized integrating GESI across the project cycle.
-GESI will be mainstreamed in development and revision of government policies and guidelines related to watershed management across three spheres of the government (local, provincial, and federal).
-At the field level, project ensures meaningful participation of women, and people from socially excluded group mostly Dalit, janajati, and other marginalized groups.
-User committees to implement the community-level activities will be formed inclusive.
-Project will prioritize women and people from socially excluded groups on capacity building events, and women friendly agriculture technologies will be introduced.
-The disaggregated data of the project beneficiaries will be maintained and disseminated accordingly.
+GESI is being mainstreamed in the development and revision of government policies and guidelines related to watershed management across three spheres of the government (local, provincial, and federal).
+At the field level, the project is making sure for meaningful participation of women, and people from socially excluded group mostly Dalit, Janajati, and other marginalized groups such as Majhis.
+User committees to implement community-level activities are formed inclusively.
+The project is prioritizing women and people from socially excluded groups on capacity building events.
+Women friendly agriculture technologies have been introduced.
+The disaggregated data of the project beneficiaries is maintained and disseminated accordingly.
+As of December 2023, 51% of females are project beneficiaries (53,130 females out of 105,145 total beneficiaries).

 Related Materials